ybt-dev/MetaAgents/README.md

-# **Sui Hub AI**
+# **MetaAgents**

 ## **About the Project**
-Sui Hub AI is an AI Marketing Department that can help you generate content / chatting / do onchain activity with others teammates autonomosly.
+MetaAgents is an AI Marketing Department that can help you generate content / chatting / do onchain activity with others teammates autonomosly.
 The project is designed to create an innovative user experience with a flexible architecture and scalable components.
 This document will help you set up and run each part of the system with detailed instructions.

 ---